nextflow-io/training/docs/nf_template/3_create.md

 Occasionally, the structure of the nf-core pipeline template is updated during a new release of the nf-core tooling.
 Most of the time these changes are minor.
 However, sometimes, larger structural changes are adopted to align with changes in the wider ecosystem.

 For example, as of nf-core tools 2.13, the groovy code that once lived in the `lib` folder has been moved to `subworkflows/`.
 Moving this code has made it easier to find, modify, and test the code.
-Importantly, it's modular and is paving the way for a more flexible template in the future.
+Importantly, it's modular nature is paving the way for a more flexible template in the future.

 !!! note